AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

 1. Editing the link of a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons listed.

    1. Test case: `edit 1 l/https://nusmods.com/timetable/sem-2/share?CS1010S=LEC:1,TUT:1&CS2030=LEC:1,LAB:1`<br>
       Expected: First contact is updated with the new link.
-Details of the updated contact shown in the status message.
+Updated details of the contact shown in the status message.
       Clicking on `NUSMods Schedule` of the first person will result in copying the link which can be pasted in the browser.

    1. Test case: `edit 1 l/google.com`<br>